Product

 Brian Sierakowski

-Brian Sierakowski is the General Manager of Baremetrics, an analytics and engagement tool for SaaS and subscription businesses.
-Prior to leading Baremetrics, Brian built TeamPassword, a password sharing app that was acquired by Jungle Disk in 2018.
+Brian Sierakowski is the former General Manager of Baremetrics, an analytics and engagement tool for SaaS and subscription businesses.
+Before leading Baremetrics, Brian built TeamPassword, a password-sharing app that was acquired by Jungle Disk in 2018.